Last updated on January 19th, 2026 at 03:24 pm.

 When you live in a different country to your nationality you can feel anxious about ensuring that your plans for the future are properly made.
 This includes planning your funeral.
 In Spain, once someone has died, the funeral takes place very quickly leaving little time for arrangements to be made.
 This is particularly an issue if you wish to fly relatives over to be present and don’t want those you leave behind to be left with costly fees for putting your wishes into action.

 On behalf of those who have been affected, we offer our sympathy.
 People entered into these arrangements in good faith.
-Although we are still gathering details, we want to take this opportunity to guide you in choosing a plan provider.
+We want to take this opportunity to guide you in choosing a plan provider.

 Regulated funeral providers